cambridge-ceu/csd3/usage.md

 ## HESS
+This section is extracted from https://github.com/jinghuazhao/software-notes, which sets up for analysis of height.

 HESS (Heritability Estimation from Summary Statistics) is now available from https://github.com/huwenboshi/hess and has a web page at

 https://huwenboshi.github.io/hess-0.5/#hess